maredios/AI-predicting-a-film-s-rating/README.md

 <b>Setup Complete:</b> You are now ready to run data cleaning, train the model and make predictions using the movie rating prediction pipeline.

 ---

+# 7 Related Work

+Tools, libraries, blogs, or any documentation that we have used to do this project

+## 7.1 Python Libraries and Tools

+Data Processing

+- Pandas — used for loading, cleaning, manipulating, and merging movie datasets.

+- NumPy — used for numerical operations and array handling.

+Feature Engineering

+- MultiLabelBinarizer (scikit-learn) — used to encode multi-category fields (genres, cast, production companies).

+- OneHotEncoder (scikit-learn) — used to encode categorical variables (e.g., original language).

+- TfidfVectorizer (scikit-learn) — used to convert movie overviews into TF-IDF text features.

+Modeling

+- XGBoost — used to train the regression model (predicting vote_average) and extract feature importances.

+- XGBoost Booster interface — used to load the trained model (movie_xgb.json) and retrieve importance scores.

+Persistence / Utilities

+- Pickle — used to save and load preprocessing encoders (encoders.pkl) for consistent training and inference.

+- OS module — used for directory creation and file path handling.